syslog-ng/syslog-ng.github.io/doc/_admin-guide/140_Enriching_log_messages_with_external_data/001_Looking_up_geoip2_data/000_Referring_to_parts_of_the_message_as_a_macro.md

     After installing this package, you will be able to use the **mmdblookup** command.

-    **NOTE:** The name of the package depends on the Linux distribution.
+    The name of the package depends on the Linux distribution.
 The package mentioned in this example is on Ubuntu.
     {: .notice--primary}